schneiderundschuetz/document-generator-for-openapi/README.md

 * Install plugin via WordPress Plugin repository or by manually copying files
 * Activate the plugin
-* Access the REST Api of the generator by calling /wp-json/openapi-generator/v1?namespace=
+* Access the REST Api of the generator by calling /wp-json/openapi-generator/v1/document?namespace=\<NAMESPACE\> and your OpenAPI document will be returned.
-* There is no UI yet

 ## Limitations and known issues